Label-free microscope for rheological imaging of cells: Results

 In a key innovation to suppress light noise, we develop an ultra-low noise microscope illumination source at a wavelength of 780~nm.
-This is based on a narrow linewidth telecom-wavelength fibre laser (NKT: Koheras ADJUSTIK X15, 1560~nm), as illustrated in Fig.~\ref{fig:setup}\textbf{a} with sub-100~Hz linewidth, several orders of magnitude beneath that of typical iSCAT and other types of phase contrast microscopy illumination sources~\cite{piliarik2014direct}.
+This is based on a single frequency telecom-wavelength fibre laser with relative intensity noise lower than -135 dBc/Hz (NKT: Koheras ADJUSTIK X15, 1560~nm), this corresponds to a reduction of amplitude noise by an order of magnitude compared to typical iSCAT and other types of phase contrast microscopy illumination sources~\cite{piliarik2014direct}, allowing fainter signals to be detected.
 The 1560~nm light is then frequency doubled to 780~nm using a periodically poled nonlinear waveguide, preserving the low-noise characteristics of the original fibre laser while allowing operation in the biologically safe first near-infrared window.

-The narrow linewidth greatly reduces optical phase noise allowing fainter signals to be detected.
+The near-identical optical paths traversed by the reflected and signal fields (see Fig.~\ref{fig:setup}\textbf{a}), with a path difference of around $300$~µm, greatly suppresses phase fluctuations generated within the microscope compared to traditional phase-contrast or DIC microscopes~\cite{nishiwaki2019interference}.
+In addition, as shown in Eq.~(\ref{eq:I}), the interference amplifies the rheoSCAT signal by a factor of $\sqrt{I_{\rm r}I_{\rm s}}$ above the electronic noise floor of the detection system~\cite{mauranyapin2017evanescent}.
+This suppresses the relative contribution of the electronic noise so that detection limited by technical light-noise and shot-noise is possible using a high bandwidth photoreceiver rather than a lower noise, lower bandwidth alternative such as a CMOS camera~\cite{piliarik2014direct}.
+Beyond improved bandwidth, the use of a photoreceiver also allows higher illumination intensities, increasing the signal-to-noise of the microscope.
 The laser is focused on the sample using a water-dipping objective with 60X magnification and a numerical aperture of 1.0.
 Using a water dipping objective reduces the number of optical interfaces that the light must traverse, minimising spurious interference and maximising detection efficiency.
 The output field is collected through the same objective and spatially filtered through a single-mode optical fibre to capture only the scattered and reflected fields from the laser’s focal point, following a confocal approach~\cite{dabbs1992single}.
 This suppresses noise from out-of-focus light and higher-order spatial modes.